Neural Networks for cosmological model selection and feature importance using Cosmic Microwave Background data: Conclusions

-Looking ahead to future work, we see potential for extending our work by applying the pipeline to classify models using CMB temperature and polarization maps, leveraging techniques like Convolutional Neural Networks or Graph Neural Networks.
+Additionally to the aforementioned and looking ahead to future work, we see the potential for extending our study by applying the pipeline to classify models using CMB temperature and polarization maps, leveraging techniques like Convolutional Neural Networks or Graph Neural Networks.
 Additionally, we aim to apply the pipeline to other summary statistics from various cosmological observables, such as cosmic shear in Large-Scale Structure and photometric angular clustering power spectra.

 \acknowledgments We thank Dr. Stéphane Ilic for interesting discussions about the Planck 18 covariance matrices.
 IO thanks ESTEC/ESA for the warm hospitality during the execution of this project, and for support from the \href{https://www.cosmos.esa.int/web/esdc/visitor-programme}{ESA Archival Research Visitor Programme}.
 IO thanks to Elena Donini for useful discussions during the ESA internship.
 IO and SN acknowledge support from the research project PID2021-123012NB-C43 and the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 IO is also supported by the fellowship LCF/BQ/DI22/11940033 from ``la Caixa” Foundation (ID 100010434).
 GCH acknowledges support through the ESA research fellowship programme.
+SN and IO acknowledge the use of the Finis Terrae III Supercomputer which was financed by the Ministry of Science and Innovation, Xunta de Galicia and ERDF (European Regional Development Fund).